ourcodingclub/ourcodingclub.github.io/_tutorials/python-intro.md

 ### Installation

 The method for installing Python depends on your operating system (Linux/Mac/Windows), but the easiest way I have found, which works across multiple operating systems is to install a distribution of Python called 'Anaconda'.
 Anaconda includes a range of useful packages for scientific coding, such as `matplotlib`, `numpy` and  `pandas` (We will cover these later on in the tutorial).
 It all comes with the conda package manager - a tool for easily installing other Python add-on packages that you may want to use.
 It also comes with a few useful programmes which can be used to write Python code.
-The download link is here: <a href="https://www.anaconda.com/download/" target="_blank">Downloading Anaconda</a>.
+The download link is here: [Downloading Anaconda](https://www.anaconda.com/download/).

 *Make sure to install a **Python 3** version specific to your operating system*

 **If you are in the 'live' workshop, now would be a good point to raise any issues or questions you have about installing Python.**

-On Windows, you may run into some problems, depending on you version, but help can be found in the official Python documentation pages for <a href="https://docs.python.org/3.3/using/windows.html" target="_blank">using Python on Windows</a>.
+On Windows, you may run into some problems, depending on you version, but help can be found in the official Python documentation pages for [using Python on Windows](https://docs.python.org/3.3/using/windows.html).

 ### The Python workflow